As the various issues caused by our use of fossil fuels come to light, more is being done to find suitable alternatives.

 3. Possible Deforestation

 Though biomass fuels are renewable, they also need to be maintained.
-Failure to do this can lead to widespread deforestation.
+Failure to do this has been shown to lead to widespread deforestation and increased carbon emissions.

 This is a major environmental issue.
 It massively cuts down on the habitable areas available to scores of species of wildlife, leading to extinctions.